mezcel/document-generator/README.md

 * v1 - JavaScript, Html 5
 * v2 - jQuery Angular, Bootstrap, SVG

+> Note: "```meznull```", without the ```quotes``` is the safety input for empty input/textarea fields

 ## Inspiration behind writing this app:

 This application was developed as a tool to help me generate personalized resumes, cover letters and email greetings.
 Many employers hire through recruiting agencies and automated website application forms.
-This application is worthless other than the chance a ```Human``` wants an interactive hard copy.
+This application is worthless other than the chance a ```human/non-bot``` wants an interactive hard copy.

 ### I wanted to make an App which I could use in the public libraries and company lobby waiting areas throughout the country: